FirelyTeam/firely-docs/vonk/features/customsearchparameters.rst

 *	Block any other requests for the duration of the reindex.
 *	Log progress in the log.

-.. warning:: This is a possibly lengthy operation, so use it with care.
+.. caution:: This is a possibly lengthy operation, so use it with care.

 	*	Always try the reindex on a representative (sub)set of your data in a test environment to.
 	*	Always make a backup of your data before performing a reindex.

-.. warning:: During the re-index operation, all other operations ar blocked and responded to with responsecode 423 - Locked.
+.. warning:: During the re-index operation, all other operations are blocked and responded to with response code '423 - Locked'.

 Rebuild the whole search index
 ------------------------------